- Safety and Health Topics

-Worker exposure to hazardous drugs has been identified by OSHA as a problem of increasing health concern.
+OSHA has identified worker exposure to hazardous drugs as a problem of increasing health concern.
 Preparation, administration, manufacturing, and disposal of hazardous medications may expose hundreds of thousands of workers, principally in healthcare facilities and the pharmaceutical industry, to potentially significant workplace levels of these chemicals.
 Antineoplastic cytotoxic medications, anesthetic agents, anti-viral agents, and others, have been identified as hazardous.
 These hazardous medications are capable of causing serious effects including cancer, organ toxicity, fertility problems, genetic damage, and birth defects.

 - Hazardous Drugs Rule.
 Washington State Department of Labor & Industries.
-Adopted on January 3, 2012 and will take effect in 3 stages beginning January 1, 2015.
+Adopted on January 3, 2012 and took effect in 3 stages January 1, 2015.

 - Healthcare Wide Hazards - Hazardous Chemicals.
 OSHA Hospital eTool.
 Provides hazards and solutions for employee exposure to hazardous chemicals, such as pesticides, disinfectants, and hazardous drugs in the workplace.

 - Pharmacy.
+OSHA Hospital eTool.
 Reviews safety and health topics related to hazardous drugs including drug handling, administration, storage, and disposal.

 - Working conditions that do not pose a risk of serious harm.